 The two textile magnates and visionaries, Shchukin and Morozov, maintained friendly relations when they lived in Moscow, but both would leave revolutionary Russia soon after their collections were nationalized.
 Morozov passed away in Karlovy Vary in 1921, and his grave is situated in the Czech Republic; Shchukin died in Paris in 1936 and is buried in the Cemetery at Montmartre.

 The Vuitton’s series Icons of Modern Art reminds us that artistic appreciation and legacies are also affected by affairs of state.
 In the 1930s and 40s, many of these masterpieces disappeared from public view for decades, and the collections were dispersed “on the basis that the propagation of foreign, bourgeois, formalist art was politically harmful.”
 Art collected by Shchukin and Morozov began to be exhibited again in 1953, following Stalin’s death.
-The three canvases comprising Tryiptyque Marocain by Matisse were finally reunited in 1968 at the Pushkin State Museum of Fine Arts in Moscow and may now be seen in Paris.
+The three canvases comprising Tryiptyque Marocain by Matisse were finally reunited in 1968 at the Pushkin State Museum of Fine Arts in Moscow and were on display in Paris.

 Blockbuster shows such as The Morozov Collection allow us to revisit our favorite paintings created by those recognized as among the greatest, and also to reassess and (in the case of Pierre Bonnard) elevate the artists who 50 years from now will be viewed as equally influential.

 We would like to dedicate this article to our dear friend Titika Rapanaki-Bigot, an ardent supporter of the arts.
-Titika believes, as we do, that art appreciation nourishes the soul and shepherds all of us toward international cooperation and understanding.
+Titika believes, as we do, that art appreciation nourishes the soul.
+We pray for the day when our shared love of art and respect for various cultures may shepherd all of us toward greater international cooperation and understanding.

-If you are interested in the Paris art scene, please read our article Paris – The 10 Best Art Museums to see what is currently on view in the top museums.
+If you are interested in the 2023-24 art scene in France, please read our article Paris – The 10 Best Art Museums to see what is currently on view in the top museums.